JavierParada/hugo-documentation-theme/content/docs/chapter4/ETH.md

 ## Conclusion

-Despite the impressive grid expansion in Ethiopia to date, the percentage of electrified households remains low at only about 33%.
-The Government’s recently launched National Electrification Program envisions that by 2025, 65% of the population will be connected to the grid as they place a strong emphasis on scaling up connections in areas within short-term reach of the grid.
+Despite the grid expansion in Ethiopia to date, the percentage of electrified households remains low at only about 51.1%.
+The Multi-Tier Framework's measurement of 44.3% indicating access to tiers 1-5 was even lower.

-The other 35% – or around 7.7 million households – will need an interim off-grid solution while waiting for grid expansion, or even a permanent one where appropriate, such as in very remote areas where grid access will remain too costly and logistically challenging even in the long term.
+The Government's recently launched National Electrification Program envisions that by 2025, 65% of the population will be connected to the grid as they place a strong emphasis on scaling up connections in areas within short-term reach of the grid.
+The other 35% will need an interim off-grid solution while waiting for grid expansion.